pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 Considerations:
 1. If a file exists and we deem it usable, then what if the database id, system-id or version is not in the history?
     - It was decided that if the database information does not exist in the history of the backup info file, then the backup will be considered invalid and the files will not be checked.
 2. If a manifest is considered unusable, then should there be a backup result for it or do we just report an error in the log and indicate the backup is being skipped?
-(Need to try to be consistent with archive results).
+Be consistent with WAL.
+    - Every backup and every WAL on disk will have a result structure.
+If a manifest is unusable, the backup result status for that backup will be set to invalid
 3. What if there are no backups in the backup.info file?
 Should we still assume the last one on disk is the "current"?
-    - As a temporary "current" until the manifest is determined to exist or not.
+    - Consider it a temporary "current" until the manifest is determined to exist or not.
+4. If the backup label is not thought to be the current and it is NOT in the backup.info file, then it is not restorable by the restore command (it relies on the backup:current section of backup.info to perform any restore), so shouldn't we error?
+And should we check it anyway or skip this backup?

 ```
 IF manifest is readable